What you missed and need to know in CBB

 The crop of elite teams at the top of the game's hierarchy has been impressive.
 But no team has put together a streak that has separated it from the other top squads in college basketball.

-Tennessee has a win over Gonzaga and only one loss, in overtime on a neutral-site, to Kansas.
+Tennessee has a win over Gonzaga and only one loss, in overtime on a neutral site, to Kansas.
 The Vols have a strong case for the top spot.

 A Duke team with nine wins by 20 or more points nearly erased a 16-point deficit against Gonzaga in the Maui Invitational during the team's only loss this season.
 The Blue Devils have been a force this season.